Gaurishankar Conservation Area: Conservation Area Boundary

 The Gaurishankar Conservation Area encompasses 22 VDCs, covering three districts.
 In Ramechhap, it includes the Chuchure and Gumdel VDCs.
 The Shyama, Suri, Chankhu, Marbu, Khare, Orang, Bulung, Laduk, Chilankha, Aalampu, Bigu, Kalinchok, Lamabagar and Gaurishankar VDCs of Dolakha also fall within its boundaries.
 And six VDCs of the Sindhupalchok District - Ghorthali, Marming, Listikot, Tatopani, Fulpingkatti and Gumba - are now part of the conservation area.

 Flora and fauna

 The Gaurishankar Conservation Area is rich in bio-diversity.
 A total of 16 varieties of vegetation have been identified in the area, including forests of Pinus roxburghii, Schima-Castanopsis, Alnus, Pinus wallichiana, Pinus patula, Rhododendron, Quercus lanata and Temperate mountain oak forest.

 Mammals

 The Gaurishankar Conservation Area's mammalian population totals 34 species, including snow leopard, Himalayan black bear and Himalayan thar.
 One of the rarest mammals in the area is the red panda.

 In February 2019, an Asian golden cat together with Assam macaque, masked palm civet, Himalayan goral, Himalayan serow and Indian muntjac were recorded in Gaurishankar Conservation Area.

 Birds

 A total of 235 species of birds have been recorded from the Gaurishankar Conservation Area.

-Others

-The conservation area also has 14 snake species, 16 species of fish, 10 types of amphibians and 8 lizard species.

-Kalinchowk Bhagwati Shrine

-There is a famous shrine of the Kalinchowk Bhagwati in Kuri village in the Kalinchowk VDC.
-It is a famous pilgrimage site for Hindus.